 Drumming provides amazing development boosters for young children.
 In fact, it has so many benefits that teachers often utilize drums for cognitively impaired children.
 This is because drumming enhances:

 - and more.

-Drums also teach children a sense harmony and tone.
-Many people are under the misapprehension that drummers are tone deaf.
+Drums also teach children a sense of harmony and tone.
+Many people are under the misapprehension that drummers are tone-deaf.
 Actually, they have an even more finely-tuned sense of harmony than the average musician.
 They have to be able to tune a set and match their instruments so that overtones and harmonies create the best background for their band’s style.

 In addition to all these benefits, academic performance is shown to be directly related to musical training.
 Music lessons build math skills by showing kids how to divide parts of a whole, think creatively and count.
 As stated in the introduction, becoming the best drummer doesn’t have to be the whole purpose of learning to play.
 Sometimes the journey means more than the goal.

 To help small children learn to play, sometimes it’s best to get a junior kit instead of starting with an adult kit.
 What is a junior drum set?
 Junior and children’s drum sets are smaller than adult sets and built for a child’s shorter arm reach.
 They come in all types and sizes from tiny sets to near full-size sets for teenagers.
 Whether your child is starting as a toddler or a pre-teen, this review will provide all the information you need to make the best choice for a starter kit.

 1. Mendini by Cecilio 13 Inch 3-Piece Kids 250